-King Suddhodana his father was obviously afraid that the young prince should become a great spiritual master, then he would lose the kingdom.
-Therefore the king kept Siddhartha occupied from daily worries of life and instead gave him all kinds of toys to play with, his son grew up with his private harem, wealth and lived illusionary life as he had no idea of the real life happening outside the Castle walls.
-Nevertheless, he wondered and did not properly understand why he felt unhappy nor optimistic, he did not find happiness in his luxury lifestyle.
+King Suddhodana, his father, was afraid that the young Prince should become a great spiritual master, then he would lose the kingdom.
+Therefore the King kept Siddhartha occupied from daily worries of life and instead gave him all kinds of toys to play with, his son grew up with his private harem, wealth.
+He lived illusionary life as he had no idea of the real-life happening outside the Castle walls.
+Nevertheless, he wondered and did not properly understand why he felt unhappy nor optimistic, and he did not find happiness in his luxury lifestyle.

 The king protected his son from seeing reality in the Samsaric world

-Siddhartha begged his father to see the outside world, afraid to lose him the king not to refuse.
-Prince Siddhartha was three times allowed to walk outside the Castle, but every time his father made preparations beforehand, the king commanded his servants to remove the poor people, the disabled, cripple’s, old people not to worry the boy and prevent him from asking questions.
-The streets were cleaned and decorated, nevertheless, his father the King could not control everything nor hide it from Siddhartha.
-The three times he as outside the wall the Prince experienced seeing an old man he did not understand the concept of death.
+Siddhartha begged his father to see the outside world, afraid to lose him the King not to refuse.
+Prince Siddhartha was three times allowed to walk outside the Castle.
+Still, every time his father made preparations beforehand, the King commanded his servants to remove the poor people, the disabled, cripple’s, old people not to worry the boy and prevent him from asking questions.
+The streets were cleaned and decorated; nevertheless, his father, the King, could not control everything nor hide it from Siddhartha.
+The three times he as outside the wall, the Prince experienced seeing an older man he did not understand the concept of death.
 Was not life permanent?
-He saw suffering, illness and Siddhartha ’s curiosity wondering, he started to ask questions and dug those he met on his way.
-Back in the home inside the castle his restlessness never stopped.
-Siddhartha was concerned and his anxiety amplified the fear of getting sick, old and finally death.
+He saw suffering, illness and Siddhartha’s curiosity wondering, he started to ask questions and dug those he met on his way.
+Back in the home inside the Castle, his restlessness never stopped.
+Siddhartha was concerned, and his anxiety amplified the fear of getting sick, old and finally death.

 The Buddha breaks the emptiness

-Hungry for filling the emptiness Siddhartha experienced living inside the castle could not any entertainment, pleasure, harem, storytellers, clothes, or luxury stops him from.
-Siddhartha despite his desire to find out got married to a beautiful girl Yashodara maybe this could stop his never-ending search, not even the beauty of Yashodara could fill the emptiness.
-Siddhartha still a young man he soon realized escaping the golden cage was a possibility; he knew deep inside the only solution to break free from the emptiness he felt, was escaping leaving his old life behind, even material possessions, the love of his father and a comfortable lifestyle.
+Hungry for filling the emptiness experienced.
+The miserable life despite endless entertainment, pleasure, harem and luxury.
+Siddhartha married to a beautiful girl, Yashodhara as he thought she could fill the gap.
+Prince Siddhartha, still a young man realised he could find it outside the castle walls.
+He escaped the golden cage was a possibility; he knew deep inside the only solution to break free from the emptiness he felt, was fleeing leaving his old life behind, even material possessions, the love of his father and a comfortable lifestyle.

-One night the prince decided it was the right time escaping; Siddhartha left the Castle, took with him his finest horse and most loyal servant.
-Finally, outside the gates of the castle, Siddhartha gave his loyal servant the horse and beautiful clothes.
+One night the Prince decided it was the right time escaping; Siddhartha left the Castle, took with him his most elegant horse and most loyal servant.
+Finally, outside the gates of the Castle, Siddhartha gave his faithful servant the horse and beautiful clothes.
 Siddhartha rapidly left the place without even looking back.
-The prince had now abandoned his father’s eternal love, the wealth, power, and world of entertainment, replaced with a new ascetic lifestyle, he had no possessions only a bowl to beg for food and a single piece of cloth around his body.
+The Prince had now abandoned his father’s eternal love, the wealth, power, and world of entertainment, replaced with a new ascetic lifestyle, he had no possessions only a bowl to beg for food and a single piece of cloth around his body.
 The ascetic lifestyle was a common way of practice in old India and Nepal soon he was one of many travelling together.

 Owning many or too few things are neither solution to happiness understood Siddhartha

 Siddhartha understood living a life in poverty and deprivation was devastating.
 Still confused, discouraged and with no ideas left on how he could get rid of the suffering experienced and of others.
-Everywhere he looked the suffering, hunger, war, poorness diseases, and death followed.
-How could he ever find the key to unlocking happiness?
+Everywhere pain, hunger, war, poorness diseases, and death followed.
+How could he ever unlock happiness?
 Siddhartha was now a wanderer, drifted around for years.
-He had not achieved the happiness he sought after.
+He had not achieved the satisfaction he sought after.
 However, he was no longer in the hopeless situation being wealthy nor poor.
-During Buddha’s time in Nepal and northern India meditation an important part of everyday life.
+Two thousand five hundred years ago meditational practice the essential part of everyday life.

 The Middle Way

 One day Siddhartha sat down by the riverside, as paralysed he starred into the water and saw how the water never was similar, flowing, forming circles, making waves, sank and disappeared.
-The waters eternal speed, every wave acted differently, looped, hurtled and disappeared with the constant flow.
+The waters constant speed, every wave acted differently, looped, hurtled and vanished with the continuous flow.
 It reminded him of endless lifetimes, cycles of birth and death.
-He discovered how everything apparently was interconnected and that nothing existed on its own.
-When he touched the water again he caused the forever floating river unstable, without substance and endless variations.
-He came to a realisation; everything is interconnected.
+He discovered how everything was interconnected and that nothing existed on its own.
+When he touched the water again, he caused the forever floating river unstable, without substance and endless variations.
+He came to a realisation; everything interconnected.
 All things appear and disappear because of the concurrence of causes and conditions.
-Nothing ever exists entirely alone, everything is in relation to everything else.
+Nothing ever exists entirely alone, and everything is concerning everything else.

-Siddhartha visualized a stream of endless lives attached to the wave of emotions and energy.
-With his hands still in the river, he constantly felt the less resistance if the hands was only following the stream, water floated around and easily without the hand fight back; almost like non-existent and without substance.
-Siddhartha realized rather than fighting against forcing the hands to move towards the stream he let go.
-Lightweight and comfortable to move without any resistance the arm was floating in balance.
+Siddhartha visualised a stream of endless lives attached to the wave of emotions and energy.
+With his hands still in the river, he always felt less resistance if his hands following the stream, water floated around and easily without resistance.
+Siddhartha realised rather than fighting against, forcing the sides to move towards the flow, he let go.
+Lightweight and comfortable move without resistance, the arm was in balance.

-Siddhartha took the wisdom and experience he learned sitting by the riverside deep within his meditation, the experience and insight took Siddhartha deep into a meditative state that lasted for days, during the deepness he was given teachings from previous Dharma where he finally became enlightened.
-Siddhartha became Buddha finally free from Samsara and entered Nirvana.
-Buddha understood visions of thousand lifetimes, clearness of previous lives and deaths.
+Siddhartha took the wisdom and experience he learned sitting by the riverside deep within the mind and experienced new insights; the meditative state lasted.
+His transformed mind received ancient teachings from previous Dharma.
+Finally, he saw a clear picture and became enlightened.
+Siddhartha was the past, Buddha free from the endlessness of Samsara.
+In Nirvana Buddha understood visions of a thousand lifetimes, clearness of previous lives and deaths.
 The precious wisdom warmed his hearth.
 Buddha became a part of everything around him, the harmony, desireless, the interconnecting nature and harmony of people.